enduring guardianship

-Moving into aged care and understanding your resident agreement can be stressful.
-We will always do our best to help make the transition as smooth as possible.
+Moving into care and understanding your residential agreement can be stressful, so we will always do our best to help make the transition as smooth as possible.

-• Meet with us before your date to move in: It’s preferable to complete as much of the paperwork as possible before your move so that your move-in day can be just about you and helping you settle into your new home.
-It’s also important that you have time to read through all the documents, agreements, and forms so that you don’t feel rushed in any way.
+Complete as much of the paperwork as possible before your move so that your move-in day can be just about you and helping you settle into your new home.

-• Complete the Resident Agreement: If you’re able to come and meet with us before you move in, or alternatively on your move-in day, we will ask you to complete the Resident Agreement.
+• If you’re able to come and meet with us before you move in, or alternatively on your move-in day, we will ask you to complete the Resident Agreement.

 The Resident Agreement is a legal document that outlines the terms of your residency, your rights and responsibilities, and also those of Opal HealthCare as your aged care provider.